COGS108/Projects/Option2_Individual/FinalProject_Guidelines.md

 ### Timeline

 Dataset and topic will be made available to students Monday evening.
-Students will have 48 hours to complete their individual final project.
+Students will have 5 days to complete their individual final project.
+We do not anticipate it taking you 5 days straight; however, we know you'll have other finals to study for and take during this time.
 Final Jupyter notebook will be submited on GitHub.